vladris/mental-poker-toolkit/demos/rock-paper-scissors/README.md

 `index.tsx` kicks things off by establishing Fluid connection then setting up the game, while also mounting the root React component.

+To keep the code simple and easy to read, we are not handling cases like connection drops etc.